judgelord/PP475/docs/assignments.md

 ## Craft your critique

 In the middle third of the semester, you will narrow your focus to three ideas and then two ideas and write the first half of each through multiple rounds of revision.

+I expect the annotated bibliographies to grow significantly as your respond to critiques, bolster your argument, and respond to possible counter-arguments.

+As above, include a word count between the title and essay.

 - Week 6: Three revised headlines and the first 400 words for each + annotated bibliographies
 - Week 8: Two revised first 400 words + annotated bibliographies